fcorowe/franciscorowe.github.io/content/courses/example/_index.md

 A pdf copy of the module handbook can be found on [VITAL](https://vital.liv.ac.uk/)

-**NOTE: This website is work in progress and will be updated regularly so materials are ahead of lectures**
+**NOTE: This website is work in progress and will be updated regularly so materials are available prior to the lectures**